murphygroup/cellorganizer-documentation_old/source/Spharm_Tutorial/spharm_tutorial.md

     ![Import_blender](../source/Spharm_Tutorial/images/Import_blender.png)

 ## Create a Lotka-Volterra Simulation with our realistic geometry
-1. Next step is to then import a .txt file that includes the preset reactions for our.
+1. Next step is to then import a .txt file, located at XXXXX, that includes the preset reactions for our simulation.
 Go to: **File >Import >CellBlender Model(text/pickle)**

     ![SBML_instance](../source/Spharm_Tutorial/images/SBML_instance.png)